numanharith/GA-SEI-Project-1/README.md

 ## Technical Challenges
 - CORS Errors when fetching API data
 - Prevent data loss after refreshing or going to another page
+## Unsolved issues
+- unable to use table element in a carousel
 ## Future improvements
 ### Animations
 - floating dollar signs spawning everytime customers make a purchase